LectureSight/lecturesight/docs/core/framesource.md

 | Key                                   | Default   | Description |
 |---------------------------------------|-----------|-------------------------------------------|
 cv.lecturesight.framesource.input.mrl | v4l:///dev/video0<br>[width=320;height=240] | MRL of the video input from the overview camera
-cv.lecturesight.framesource.inverted | false | Set this to true if the framesource is inverted (mounted upside-down) and should be rotated 180 degrees cv.lecturesight.framesource.maxfps | 60 | Maximum fps rate at which frames should be read from the device cv.lecturesight.framesource.snapshot.file | | Filename to which overview image snapshots should be saved periodically cv.lecturesight.framesource.snapshot.interval | 60 | Interval in seconds at which overview image snapshots should be saved
+cv.lecturesight.framesource.inverted | false | If true, rotates the framesource 180 degrees.
+Used for cameras mounted inverted (upside-down) cv.lecturesight.framesource.maxfps | 60 | Maximum fps rate at which frames should be read from the device. cv.lecturesight.framesource.snapshot.file | | Filename to which overview image snapshots should be saved periodically cv.lecturesight.framesource.snapshot.interval | 60 | Interval in seconds to save overview image snapshots

  The Media Resource Locator (MRL) has the following form: